 How Long Do Crickets Live?

 But this is a double-edged sword.
-If you don’t get enough crickets, you’ll deplete your supply, but if you get too many, they’ll overrun your enclosure faster than your pet can eat them.
+If you don’t have enough crickets, you’ll deplete your supply, but if you have too many, they’ll overrun your enclosure faster than your pet can eat them.

-While we’d love to recommend how many to get to keep them in check, it all depends on what animal you’re feeding them to and how many that animal can eat.
+While we’d love to recommend a good number to keep them in check, it all depends on what animal you’re feeding them to and how many that animal can eat.

 Just keep in mind that each female cricket can lay up to 100 eggs in her lifetime, which means that a dozen females can have up to 1,200 babies in just a few weeks.